DonaldDuckITH/pinkinite/README.md

+# Pinkinite!
-# This mod adds a new set of building blocks to the game.
-Pinkinite!
+This mod adds three new sets of building blocks to the game.
+Each is slightly different from the others, but are also designed to work together